Integrated Sachs-Wolfe map reconstruction in the presence of systematic errors: Methodology

 \subsubsection{Euclid-like LSS survey}

 Our fiducial survey is modeled on Euclid, a future LSS survey with large sky coverage and a deep redshift distribution~\cite{Laureijs:2011gra}, which is expected to be an excellent probe of the ISW effect~\cite{Afshordi:2004kz, Douspis:2008xv}.
-We assume the redshift distribution used in \citet{Martinet:2015wza}, \be \frac{dn}{dz} = \frac{3}{2z_0^3}z^2\,\exp{\left[-(z/z_0)^{1.5}\right]}, \ee which has a maximum at $z_{\rm peak}\simeq 1.21z_0$.
+We assume the redshift distribution used by \citet{Martinet:2015wza}, \be \frac{dn}{dz} = \frac{3}{2z_0^3}z^2\,\exp{\left[-(z/z_0)^{1.5}\right]}, \ee which has a maximum at $z_{\rm peak}\simeq 1.21z_0$.
 We choose $z_0=0.7$ and $\bar{n} = 3.5\times 10^8$, with a photo-$z$ redshift uncertainty of $\sigma(z)=0.05(1+z)$ which smoothes the edges of redshift bins.
 For simplicity, we assume a constant galaxy bias of $b(z)=1$.
 Our results are qualitatively insensitive to this choice as long as the bias is reasonably well approximated for the input maps.
-This is because the bias term cancels in the estimate of the ISW signal, so that fractional differences between true and modeled bias have little impact on $\rho$ (see Ref.~\cite{Muir:2016veb} for further details).
+This is because the bias term cancels in the estimate of the ISW signal, so that fractional differences between true and modeled bias have little impact on $\rho$.

+We refer the reader to Ref.~\cite{Muir:2016veb} for further details on both fitting for bias and the impact that mismodeling can have on reconstruction.

-In Sec.~\ref{sec:euconlyresults} we investigate the improvement in ISW map reconstruction when the fiducial Euclid-like survey is split into six redshift bins, as compared to the unbinned case.
+In Sec.~\ref{sec:euconlyresults} we investigate the improvement in ISW map reconstruction when the fiducial Euclid-like survey is split into six redshift bins with edges at $z\in \{0.01, 0.4, 0.8, 1.2, 1.6, 2, 3.5\}$ (see inset of Fig.~\ref{fig:euconlyplot}), as compared to the unbinned case.
 We subsequently use the six-binned Euclid survey as our fiducial case.

-\subsubsection{SphereX-like LSS survey}
+\subsubsection{SPHEREx-like LSS survey}

 We model a second survey on the SPHEREx All-Sky Spectral Survey (SPHEREx), a proposed survey that has been optimized to study LSS in the low-redshift universe.
 One of its goals is to place stringent limits on primordial non-Gaussianity~\cite{Dore:2014cca}, which will require rigorous control of calibration errors.
 Given this, SPHEREx will provide excellent input map candidates for ISW map reconstruction.
 Its shallower reach makes it complementary to the deeper mapping of the LSS provided by Euclid.